browserengineering/book/book/security.md

 logged out!

 Web browsers use the *same origin policy* to determine which cookies are sent where.
-The rule is: if a cookie is only sent in HTTP requests to the same origin---where the origin is the scheme, host, and port---where it was set.
+The rule is: a cookie is only sent in HTTP requests to the same origin---where the origin is the scheme, host, and port---where it was set.
 Let's update our cookie policy to do this.
 I'll change the `cookies` field so it stores a map from origins to key-value pairs:[^10]